ConvertAPI/convertapi-mcp/README.md

 ﻿# ConvertAPI MCP Server

+> Our hosted MCP server is available at https://mcp.convertapi.io - read more about it in the [Hosted MCP section below](#prefer-a-hosted-mcp-no-setup-required).

 A [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that provides AI assistants with powerful file format conversion capabilities through the [ConvertAPI](https://www.convertapi.com/) service.
 Convert documents, images, spreadsheets, presentations, and more between 200+ file formats with OpenAPI-driven parameter validation.

 ## Features